pepijnvn/dracula-pro-for-warp/INSTALL.md

 mkdir -p ~/.warp/themes/
 ```

 2. Copy the unzipped theme from it's location to your Warp config directory

 ```
 cp ~/desktop/dracula_pro.yaml ~/.warp/themes/
 ```

-3. Select the theme under Appearance in Warp's Settings
+3. Select the theme under Appearance in Warp's Settings and enjoy!